AABK6/citizen-budget-lab/README_DEV.md

 - The JSON Schema is a starting point for validating the DSL payload.
 - Macro outputs now include ΔGDP/Δemployment/Δdeficit using a simple IRF convolution with COFOG mapping and default elasticities.
  - See `docs/GRAPHQL_CONTRACT.md` for the full GraphQL contract targeted by MVP/V1/V2.
 Implement resolvers incrementally.

+TwinBars & Canvas fixtures (frontend)

+- Create a small local fixture scenario showing a shrinking deficit gap to validate `TwinBars` animations and `DeficitGapGauge` rendering.
+- Seed via a hardcoded DSL in the app or by calling `runScenario` on load in dev mode; ensure chips above the bars reflect scheduled year changes.
+- Preview social image locally by hitting your OG image route (e.g., `http://localhost:3000/api/og?scenarioId=...`).

 Official API wiring